-The violation appears to be due to negligence rather than a lack of knowledge of Washington state's dig law.
-Over the past 12 months, Integrity Concrete has submitted four requests to the One Call Center for locates.
-This demonstrates the Company's knowledge of its requirements and responsibility to contact the one-number locate service before beginning excavation.
+The violation appears to be due to negligence rather than a lack of knowledge of Washington State's Dig Law.
+Over the past 12 months, J&J Electric has submitted 17 requests to the One Call Center for locates.
+This demonstrates J&J Electric's knowledge of requirements and its responsibility to contact the one-number locate service before beginning excavation.